Royal Botanic Gardens Victoria – Melbourne Gardens Tours

 Boyd joined a celebrated list of architects and landscape designers who contributed to the design excellence of the precinct, including the Gardens’ own William Guilfoyle.

-Starting at the Gardens and over a leisurely 2.5 kilometres, you’ll explore a slice of South Yarra remarkable for its architectural diversity and sheer number of well-preserved, heritage-listed residences.
+Starting at the Gardens and over a leisurely 2.5 kilometres, you will explore a slice of South Yarra remarkable for its architectural diversity and sheer number of well-preserved, heritage-listed residences.
 Your guide will highlight the history, landscapes and stories of this unique pocket of Melbourne.

 Disabled Access